Food trucks in Whistler's parks this summer 2017!

-Following a successful pilot season in 2016, the RMOW is now accepting applications for Food Trucks to operate at Rainbow Park and Lost Lake Park for the summer of 2017.
+Following a successful pilot season in 2016, the RMOW has accepted applications for Food Trucks to operate at Rainbow Park and Lost Lake Park for the summer of 2017.

 The program will see one food truck every day in both parks from July 1 to September 4.